-When connecting, you can give either the name of a connection profile defined in the ssh-broker-config.xml file (profile) or the IP address or DNS name of the remote host, optionally with the remote user name and the port of the Secure Shell server ([user@] host [#port]).
+When connecting, you can give either the name of a connection profile defined in the ssh-broker-config.xml file (profile) or the IP address or DNS name of the remote host, optionally with the remote user name and the port of the Secure Shell server ([user@] host [#port] [:path]).
 If no user name is given, the local user name is assumed.
 If no port is given, the default Secure Shell port 22 is assumed.
+The path can be used to specify the initial working directory the sftpg3 will use.
+The host, port, username etc. can also be given with sftp URL syntax.
+Using this format user password can also be provided.